Loading

 In Klass County, Washington, a teenaged couple, Harold and Chrissy, are returning from a date one evening.
 After their car suddenly stops, they see a UFO and are captured by a pair of grey aliens.
 However, the grey aliens are themselves soon confronted by a giant third alien from another race, at which point the panicking greys address each other in perfect English.

 At a later point, Agent Dana Scully (Gillian Anderson) is interviewed about the case by famed author Jose Chung (Charles Nelson Reilly), who is researching a book he is writing about alien abductions and UFO phenomena.
 Scully notes that Chrissy was found with all her clothes inside out, appearing to be the victim of date rape.
 Under questioning, Harold claims that he did not rape her, but that they were both abducted by aliens.
 The foul-mouthed local detective, Manners (whose profanity is humorously replaced with words such as "bleep" and "blank"), does not believe his story, but Agent Fox Mulder (David Duchovny) has Chrissy undergo hypnosis, in which she describes being on a spaceship surrounded by aliens.
-Harold claims to have encountered a cigarette-smoking grey alien on the ship who kept repeating: "This is not happening".
+Harold claims to have encountered a cigarette-smoking grey alien on the ship who kept repeating: "This is not happening."
 Mulder is convinced that Chrissy and Harold were abducted by aliens, but Scully thinks it is more plausible that the two teenagers simply had consensual sex and are struggling to deal with the emotional aftermath.

-The agents then speak to an electric power company lineman named Roky Crikenson, who claims he witnessed the abduction of Chrissy and Harold, and then turned his eyewitness account into a screenplay.
-He recounts a strange visit to his home from a pair of men in black, who told him that the UFO he thought he saw the night before was merely the planet Venus, and threatened to kill him if he told anyone otherwise.
+The agents speak to an electric power company lineman named Roky Crikenson, who claims he witnessed the abduction of Chrissy and Harold, and then turned his eyewitness account into a screenplay.
+He recounts a strange visit to his home from a pair of men in black, who told him that the UFO he thought he saw the night before was merely the planet Venus and threatened to kill him if he told anyone otherwise.
 Roky's screenplay describes his meeting with the third alien, Lord Kinbote, who took him to the center of the Earth and told Roky that he had a great mission for him.
 In telling Roky's version of events to Jose Chung, Scully explains that Roky has a "fantasy-prone personality."
 Mulder, however, thinks that Roky's story contains some partial truths and decides to have Chrissy re-hypnotized.
 This time Chrissy claims that she was captured by the U.S. military, not aliens, and they brainwashed her into believing that she was abducted.

-After leaving the diner, Mulder returns to their motel and finds the men in black seen earlier (played by Jesse Ventura and Alex Trebek), in Scully's room.
-Scully appears to be in a trance, and has no memory of seeing the men in black.
-The next morning, Mulder, Scully, and Detective Manners hear about the crash of an Air Force plane and head to the crash site, where the dead bodies of the two Air Force pilots they met earlier are recovered.
-Mulder visits with Chung, pleading with him not to publish the book since it will further discredit UFO researchers and witnesses by making them look ridiculous.
-Chung dismisses Mulder and publishes the book anyway, which Scully reads in her office.
-In his book, Chung describes the fates of the various people he interviewed: Roky has moved to California and founded a spiritual cult based on the teachings he believes he received from Lord Kinbote, Blaine has replaced him as a power company lineman and continues to search for UFOs most nights, Mulder (whom Chung describes as "a ticking time bomb of insanity") watches video footage of Bigfoot and it's implied this is the only source of his pleasure, and Harold professes his love to Chrissy, who rejects him and tells him she no longer has interest in romance, as her UFO experience has given her a new commitment to philanthropy and helping humanity.
+In his book, Chung describes the fates of the various people he interviewed: Roky has moved to California and founded a cult based on the teachings he believes he received from Lord Kinbote; Blaine has replaced Roky as a power company lineman and continues to search for UFOs most nights; Mulder (whom Chung describes as "a ticking time bomb of insanity") watches video footage of Bigfoot; and Harold professes his love to Chrissy, who rejects him and tells him she no longer has interest in romance, as her UFO experience has given her a new commitment to philanthropy.
 The voice-over ends with Chung concluding that evidence of extraterrestrial life remains elusive.

 Production